Our Team

 aminah-hundredpaths

 Hi!
-I’m Aminah and I’m a mum of two boys.
+I’m Aminah, a mum of two boys.

 I’ve always loved the outdoors since I was young.
 I have fond memories of spending time at the beach as a break from revision and homework.
 I remember my dad stopping at every other plant on the sidewalk to share with my siblings and me about the benefits of the plants.
 The connection I formed with plants at a young age has stayed with me.
 These early connections brought me to nature in my adulthood.